Gamocosm/Gamocosm/README.md

 Depending on what method you want to use, add the following under the line that looks like `# TYPE DATABASE USER ADDRESS METHOD`.

+- Type
+	- `local` (local Unix socket) or `host` (TCP connection)
+- Database
+	- `postgres,gamocosm_development,gamocosm_test,gamocosm_production`
+- User
+	- `gamocosm`
+- Address
+	- Leave blank for `local` type
+	- Localhost is `127.0.0.1/32` in ipv4 and `::1/128` in ipv6.
+My system used ipv6 (postgres did not match the entry when I entered localhost ipv4)
+- Method
 	- trust
 		- Easiest, but least secure.
 Typically ok on development machines.
 Blindly trusts the user
-	- Add `host postgres,gamocosm_development,gamocosm_test,gamocosm_production gamocosm ::1/32 trust`
 	- peer
 		- Checks if the postgresql user matches the operating system user
-	- Create a postgres user with your OS username (example uses "gamocosm")
-	- Add `host postgres,gamocosm_development,gamocosm_test,gamocosm_production gamocosm ::1/32 peer`
-	- Since `config/database.yml` is set to use a user "gamocosm", you'll have to change that.
-Because of this, this method isn't recommended
+		- Since `config/database.yml` specifies the database user to be "gamocosm", using this method is more troublesome, at least in development, because you have to either change that to your OS username and create a postgresql user with your username, or create a new OS account called "gamocosm" and a postgresql user "gamocosm"
 	- ident
 		- Same as `peer` but for network connections
 	- md5
 		- Client supplies an MD5-encrypted password
+		- This is the recommended method

-	- Add `host postgres,gamocosm_development,gamocosm_test,gamocosm_production gamocosm ::1/32 md5`
+Example: `local postgres,gamocosm_development,gamocosm_test,gamocosm_production gamocosm md5`

-The "type" can be either "local" or "host".
-Local is for unix socket connections, host is for tcp connections.
-When you specify a host (as is in the `env.sh.template`), Rails uses a tcp connection.
-If you omit host (leave it blank), Rails uses a socket connection.
-If you do this, change "host" to "local" and remove the `::1/32` before the method, in the examples above.

-`::1/32` is localhost in ipv6.
-On my computer Rails uses ipv6, but I don't know if it's the same for everyone.
-Try `127.0.0.1/32` for ipv4 if it's not working for you.

 #### Technical details
 Hmmmm.